mattjamesdev/minecraft-pregenerator/readme.md

 waits a given amount of time between teleports, to give Minecraft the best opportunity to generate chunks around the player's location.

-## Running the script
+## Running the program

-To run this script for yourself, make sure you have Python 3 installed.
-You will also need the `keyboard` module, which you can get with:
+To run this program for yourself, make sure you have Python 3 installed.
+You will also need the `keyboard` module, which you can get using `pip`. *Note it is recommended to create a virtual environment first*.

     pip3 install keyboard

+Now you can run the module with Python.

+    python3 -m minecraft_pregenerator

+This will take you through a command line interface where you can enter your desired values for the different parameters.

+### Run without the interface using default values

 By default, the script is set to teleport the player over an area of 5760x5760 centred on the origin.
 Teleports are spaced 240 blocks apart, and it waits for